yigitsadic/ex_banking/README.md

 ## Code organization

-`ExBanking` module has the only wanted functions those explained below as specs.
+`ExBanking` module has the only wanted functions' delegations.
+Controller logic lies under `internal` folder.

 `Events` is a macro for casting `queue_increment` and `queue_decrement` messages to corresponding processes during an action (like `deposit`).